Subspace method based on neural networks for eigenvalue problems: Introduction

 The subsequent parts of our paper are organized as follows.
-In Section 2, we provide some preliminary knowledge, including some notation and classical results for a linear elliptic eigenvalue problem, and an briefly introduction of the subspace method based on neural networks for some source problems.
-In Sections 3, we introduce the general framework of the subspace method based on the neural networks for eigenvalue problems and the details for each step.
-In Section 4, we introduce some dimensionality reduction technique to reduce the dimension of the subspace spanned by the neural network based functions, and obtain the improved version of SNN for eigenvalue problems.
-In Section 5, we provide some numerical results to show the efficiency of our new method.
+In Section 2, we provide some preliminary knowledge, including some notation and classical results for a linear elliptic eigenvalue problem, and a brief introduction of the subspace method based on neural networks for some source problems.
+In Sections 3, we introduce the general framework of our subspace method based on the neural networks for eigenvalue problems and the details for each step,especially on how to construct neural network-based orthogonal basis.
+In Section 4, we provide some numerical results to show the efficiency of our new method.
 Finally, we conclude with a brief conclusion.